SemanticMediaWiki/SemanticMediaWiki/src/Schema/docs/filter.md

 }
 ```

-It should be noted that it is possible to define a schema without a specific "rule_name_x" but it will create a disadvantage when trying to identify which rule was applied later in a production system when there are dozen of possible rules to be filtered.
+It should be noted that it is possible to define a schema without a specific "rule_name_x" but it will create a disadvantage when trying to identify which rule was applied later in a production system when there are many possible rules to be filtered.

 Some conditionals (category, namespace, property) can clarify their intention for testing a condition by using extra attributes such as `oneOf`, `anyOf`, `allOf`.
 For an understanding of the semantics, please consult the [swagger.io][swagger.io] and [json-schema.org][json-schema.org].